Home

 The best way to test for HIV is at a clinic or doctor’s office.
 To find testing near you, go to the CDC’s HIV and STI testing locator at gettested.cdc.gov.
 Most clinics provide testing at little or no cost.

 It can take a while for the immune system to produce enough antibodies for the test to detect.
 While most people (97%) will develop detectable antibodies in the first 3 months after the initial infection, some will not.
-Therefore, a negative result does not mean that you are definitely not infected with HIV, particularly when exposure may have been within the previous three months.
-If you think you may have been exposed recently, you may want to get a second test after a 3-month period to verify your negative result.
+Therefore, a negative result does not mean that you are definitely not infected with HIV.

 • you have tested positive for HIV in the past